snap-stanford/snap-python/doc/source/reference/GetEigVals.rst

 .. function:: GetEigVals(EigVals)

-Computes top *EigVals* eigenvalues of the adjacency matrix representing the given undirected graph *Graph*.
+A graph method that computes top *EigVals* eigenvalues of the adjacency matrix representing the given undirected graph.

 Parameters: